 See All... ⏬

 Josh Pappe saw his debut on bass on the Violent Pacification EP (1984) with the relatively unnoticed 22 Songs following in 1987.
 The appropriately titled follow-up, Crossover (1988), was just that, an album popular in both punk rock and heavy metal genres, creating a new chapter in the so-called "Hardcore Scene" and shifting more attention onto the act's style.

-As the speed metal /thrash metal scene hit its peak in the later part of the decade so did D.R.I. with the Four Of A Kind (1988) and Thrashzone (1989) albums.
-The former being more traditional 80's style Thrash and featuring the debut of John Menor on bass, while the latter was more back to their roots.
+As the speed metal and scenes hit their peak in the later part of the decade so did D.R.I. with the 4 Of A Kind (1988) and Thrashzone (1989) albums.
+The former being more traditional 80s style thrash metal, and featuring the debut of John Menor on bass, while the latter was more back to their roots.
 In between the albums, they would remix and re-release their Dirty Rotten LP with 4 added tracks from their Violent Pacification EP, originally done back in 1984.